zebrunner/legacy-documentation/docs/guide/integrations.md

       Example of a Test run with JOB_URL_VISIBILITY: TRUE:
      ![Integration](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/job_url_visibility.png?raw=true)

- * Save changes
+ * Save changes.

 ### Notification Service
-In additions to default email notification it is possible to send test result reports via Slack and/or Microsoft Team.
+In addition to the default email notification, it is possible to send test result reports via Slack and/or Microsoft Team.
 For this, configure an integration with Slack or Microsoft Team:
    * Webhook URL is required to configure an integration with Slack.
 You can ask for assistance from your Slack administrator or generate a Webhook URL by yourself.
    * Webhook is required to configure an integration with Microsoft Teams.
 You can ask for assistance from your Microsoft Team administrator or generate a Webhook by yourself.